Bentonville’s “The Source” dispensary to open Thursday

 BENTONVILLE, Ark.
-(KNWA) — The Source (formerly Arkansas Medicinal Source Patient Center), a medical marijuana dispensary gets the green light to open.
+(KFTA) — The Source (formerly Arkansas Medicinal Source Patient Center), a medical marijuana dispensary gets the green light to open.

 Alcoholic Beverage and Control gave the formal approval for the dispensary located at 406 Razorback Drive in Bentonville to open.